connoringold-bao/frontend-guidelines/Handover.md

   ## 1. Fixed height hero with a position absoluted image.

-  The issue i have around this approach is the term `fixed-height` .
-Most things that have a `fixed` width or height aren't really responsive.
-Sure we can do a different height at each breakpoint but that's not truly responsive.
+  The issue around this approach is the term `fixed-height` .
+Most things that have a `fixed` width or height aren't truly responsive.
+Sure, we can declare a different height at each breakpoint but that's not truly responsive.
 It also introduces the issue of not knowing what aspect ratio the image can be / should be as we can have it perfect at 1 width and 1 width only when we declare the image must be a certain ratio.
-Remember back to any issues we've had before when `background-size: cover;` was causing issues for certain images on certain heros.
-Chances are it was because it was this approach.
+This is related to any issues we've had before when we've found that `background-size: cover;` was causing issues for certain images on certain heros.
+Chances are, it was because it was this approach.

   ## 2. Statically positioned image with absolutely positioned overlay.

-  I've always been a bit of a believer that most things that are `position: absolute` are a bit of a hack.
-Obviously there are exceptions to this rule but it's never really a desired approach.
+  I've always been a believer that most things that are `position: absolute` are a bit of a hack.
+Obviously, there are exceptions to this rule, but it's never really a desired approach.
 Issues we introduce by absolutely positioning the overlay is we need to start introducing "padding hacks" to make sure nothing slips in to the white space below the image.
-It also introduces how hard it is to absolutely position something on a "grid".
+It also introduces difficulties in how to absolutely position something on a "grid".

   To get the overlay positioned in the way it is in the image above, we need to have something relative to the `_Inner` to be able to position it to (unless we use Javascript).
-This introduces a couple more issues, how do we have the image going full width but create another layout that adheres to the `_Inner` we need to position to?
+This introduces more issues - for example, how do we run the image full width but create another layout that adheres to the `_Inner` we need to position to?

   We'd probably end up with something like: